dani8439/javascript_lessons/08-behind-the-scenes/notes5.md

 Second reason TDZ exists, is to make `const` variables work as they are supposed to.
 Can't set them to `undefined` first and redefine later. `const` should never be reassigned.

 ### Why Hoisting?

+Creator of JS created hoisting so we can use functions before actually declaring them.
+Some people think it also makes code a lot more readable.

+`var` hoisting is just a byproduct.
+Probably seemed like a good idea to set things to `undefined` but in hindsight isn't that great.
+JS was never intended to become as big as it's become.
+Can't remove it now.
+Have to work around it.